evadeo/diraf/README.md

 sh$ make
 ```

-This will build two binaries:
+This will build two binaries and a library:
+- lib_diraf: the library to use our Distributed Random Forest
 - distributed_rf: the main binary
 - test_diraf: the test binary